bespoyasov/refactor-like-a-superhero/manuscript-en/18-test-code.md

 When choosing what and how to test, we should compare the benefits of the test and its costs.
 For example, we can pay attention to the cyclomatic complexity of the function this test covers.

-If the complexity of the function equals one and the test brings more additional work than real benefit, we can abandon the test.
-For example, a separate unit test for the `fullName` function may be unnecessary:
+If the complexity of the function equals one and the test brings more additional work than real benefit, we can abandon the test.[^testingprinciples] For example, a separate unit test for the `fullName` function may be unnecessary:

 ```js
 const fullName = (user) => `${user.firstName} ${user.lastName}`;